abhilash-sibi95/Statistical-Analysis/README.md

 # Statistical-Analysis
-It is just a beginning
+It is repository of projects in which i have done data Analysis on the Datasets picked up from various sites.